App ideas & validation

 To find profitable iOS app niches, stop brainstorming in a vacuum and start filtering App Store evidence.
 A profitable niche is not just an idea that sounds useful.
 It is a market where people already search, competitors already earn money, the leaders have visible weaknesses, and you have a wedge to win downloads.
 The fastest route is to combine revenue estimates, ASO keyword difficulty, review complaints, and competitor strength before you build.

 GetAppNiche is built for this workflow.
-You can review plans on pricing, or start a 3-day trial and run the niche filter on your own category.
+You can review plans on pricing, or get started and run the niche filter on your own category.

 The profitable-niche filter